Nimesh18/K-BERT-ENG/outputs/README.md

-# Outputs
+# Sample Outputs

-All files in this directory are excluded from Git.
+Sample inputs and outputs are provided in samples/